k4rimDev/k4rimDev/README.md

                                                A Full Stack developer from Baku

-- 🔭 I’m currently working on Tenter App, KhanButaGroup
+- 🔭 I’m currently working on Tenter App, KhanButaGroup, Tech Academy
 - 🌱 I’m currently learning FastAPI, MongoDB, Beanie, Kubernetes
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->